-State Rail Assistance Funding Process
+SRA Funding Process

-As added by SB 1, Public Utility Code section 99312.3 continuously appropriates the revenue received from a 0.5 percent sales tax on diesel fuel to State Rail Assistance.
-This revenue is estimated to be approximately \$25 million in 2017-18, \$39 million in 2018-19, and \$41 million in 2019-20.
-These revenue numbers are provided for planning purposes only.
-The estimates are based on the Department of Finance's May Revision Budget Forecast from May 2017, and future budgets forecasts will include new revenue estimates.
+As added by SB 1, Public Utility Code section 99312.3 continuously appropriates the revenue received from a 1⁄2 percent sales and use tax on diesel fuel to SRA.
+This revenue is estimated to be approximately \$45 million in 2020-21, and rise to approximately \$50 million in 2024-25, totaling approximately \$230.6 million over the five-year period.
+These revenue numbers are provided for planning purposes only, based on estimates developed in May of 2019, and are subject to change.